teymour-aldridge/geoformfield/README.md

-# geoformfield
+# GeoFormField
-Allows users to click places on a map, and adds the data to a hidden HTML form field.
+OpenStreetMap in HTML forms.